MicrosoftDocs/powerapps-docs/powerapps-docs/user/track-your-progress-with-dashboard-and-charts.md

 6. When you're done, select **OK**.

-## Drill down in a chart
+## Drill-down in a chart

-You can drill down into a segment on a chart and filter the data for that segment.
-For example, you can drill down on one segment of a chart and change the chart type as you drill down.
+You can drill-down into a segment on a chart and filter the data for that segment.
+For example, you can drill-down on one segment of a chart and change the chart type as you drill-down.

 The chart drilldown feature is only available on the browser.
 It is not available on the mobile app for phones or tablets.

-In the example below, let's further drill down into the chart.
+In the example below, let's further drill-down into the chart.

 1. Select a data point on the chart to bring the **Drill down by** dialog box.